 Two Hour Programs Available

-Eastern Marsh Tour / Western Marsh Tour / Long Point Sunset Tour / Secret Beaches of Long Point
+Eastern Marsh Tour / Western Marsh Tour / Long Point Sunset Tour / The Run to Potahawk / The Shallows of Long Point

-Payment can be by handled by our online booking platform or by staff consent, cash or credit card day of the excursion.
+Payment can be handled by our online booking platform or by staff consent, cash or credit card the day of the excursion.

 What do you need to board the vessel?